 If you’ve had a stroke in the past, tell your dentist if you are taking anticoagulants (blood-thinning drugs).
 These medications could result in excessive bleeding during some oral surgery procedures.

 If your stroke has impaired your ability to produce an adequate amount of saliva, your dentist may recommend the use of artificial saliva.
-If your stroke has affected your face, tongue, or dominant hand and arm, your dentist may also recommend use of fluoride gels, modified brushing or flossing techniques, adding rinsing and strategies others can use to assist you in maintaining good oral hygiene.
+If your stroke has affected your face, tongue, or dominant hand and arm, your dentist may also recommend the use of fluoride gels, modified brushing or flossing techniques, adding rinsing and strategies others can use to assist you in maintaining good oral hygiene.

 Oral Health and Heart Failure